-A personal injury lawsuit is filed when a living person who has mesothelioma sues the company or companies responsible for their exposure to asbestos.
+- Personal injury lawsuit: Filed when a living person with mesothelioma sues the company or companies responsible for their exposure to asbestos.

-Wrongful death lawsuits occur after a mesothelioma patient has died — they are usually filed by surviving family members.
+- Wrongful death lawsuit: Occurs after a mesothelioma patient has died and is usually filed by surviving family members.

-Maine has a relatively long statute of limitations for personal injury lawsuits, but every case is different, and many patients do not have a clear answer to the question of when they were diagnosed.
+Maine has a relatively long statute of limitations for personal injury lawsuits, but every case is different.

-Consult with a Maine mesothelioma lawyer to file a lawsuit within the statute of limitations.
+Consult a Maine mesothelioma attorney to file a lawsuit within the statute of limitations.
 Mesothelioma lawsuits cannot be filed after the limits have passed.

 If the statute of limitations prevents a lawsuit from being filed, there are other ways to access compensation.
 Asbestos trust funds, for example, don’t abide by state law.
-They are set up by federal courts and have their own deadlines to file claims.
+They are set up by federal courts and have their own deadlines for filing claims.